Odinyg/homelab/README.md

 - Move helm to code
 - make ansible or terraform to init a new node with all that is needed on node

+### Note for later

+- Service.yaml and deploy have to match exactly cant have name and app on selector on one and only one on the other

 #### Links:
 https://github.com/NVIDIA/k8s-device-plugin
 https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html